qforestlab/segmentation_correction/01_propagation.md

 # Overview

-We have individual tree pointclouds for all 16 plots that we got back from Sylvera.
-They used Raycloudtools for instance segmentation.
+We have individual tree point clouds for all 16 plots from Sylvera, generated using RayCloudTools for instance segmentation and QAed by an extarnal company.
+Our goal is to use these segmented tree point clouds to extract trees from our own full-plot point clouds.
+This will give us:

-We will use the pointclouds we got from them to extract the trees from the full plot pointcloud.
-That way we have the individual tree pointclouds that are filtered the way we prefer, as well as a leftover pointcloud.
+- Filtered, individual tree point clouds formatted to our specifications
+- A remaining “leftover” point cloud of non-tree points

 # Methods

-## 1. Prepare the pointclouds
+## 1. Prepare the Point Clouds

-### 1.a Select the plot with 20m buffer & 1cm ds
+### 1.a Select the Plot (20 m Buffer, 1 cm ds)
-Look at [part 4 of the general RiSCAN PRO manual](https://github.com/qforestlab/riscan-general/blob/main/4_select_plot_point_cloud.md) for this.
+Follow [Part 4 of the general RiSCAN PRO manual](https://github.com/qforestlab/riscan-general/blob/main/4_select_plot_point_cloud.md) to create a 20 m buffered plot at 1 cm downsampling.

-### 1.b Import the pointclouds
+### 1.b Import Point Clouds into RiSCAN PRO
-In RiSCAN PRO, make a new scanposition in which you import a few or all of the pointclouds.
-Make sure to import in the correct CRS.
+1. In RiSCAN PRO, create a new scanposition.
+2. Import the desired point clouds (one or multiple) into this scanposition.
+3. Ensure you select the correct Coordinate Reference System (CRS) during import.

-### 1.c Align pointclouds from Sylvera with our plot
+### 1.c Align Sylvera’s Point Clouds to Our Plot
-You can use the transformation matrix Sylvera gave us for this.
-However, make sure to check if this is correct.
-If not, align the pointclouds using MSA and manually adjust on failure.
-If you worked with some of the pointclouds for clearer view, you should now have a correct SOP matrix which you can export.
-Now load all pointclouds and use the correct SOP matrix to align all the pointclouds.
+1. Use Sylvera’s SOP matrix (transformation matrix) to align their point clouds to our plot.
+2. Verify the alignment visually.
+If it is incorrect:
+   - Run MSA
+   - Adjust the SOP matrix manually on failure, until the fit is satisfactory
+3. Once one point cloud is correctly aligned, export the validated SOP matrix.
+4. Import all point clouds and apply this SOP matrix for batch alignment.

-Now you can export all the pointclouds with the correct position.
+5. Finally, export all aligned point clouds with the correct positions.

-## 2. Run the propagation
+## 2. Run the Propagation Script

+1. Clone or navigate to the [treeseg_propagation repository](https://github.com/qforestlab/treeseg_propagation).
+2. Review the instructions in the README.
+3. The script you need for this propagation is `tree_extraction.py` ([source link](https://github.com/qforestlab/treeseg_propagation/blob/master/tree_extraction.py)).
+4. Set up a Python virtual environment and install the required packages.
+5. Run the script.
+6. Expect the process to take **1–2 hours** for one plot.

+---